steenk/tripledollar/README.md

 	elem.style.backgroundColor = 'yellow';

 The CSS name is translated to camel case, and the dash is removed.
-Trippledollar is using this camel case names for CSS.
+Tripledollar is using this camel case names for CSS.

 	var div = $$$('div').css({backgroundColor: 'red', fontSize: '16pt', border: 'solid black 2pt'});